 Transitioning from the initial hiccups of the early 3rd generation, the 2015 and 2016 Focus models worked towards rectifying the past errors.

-While the number of NHTSA complaints saw a reduction in these years, transmission issues still lingered.
+While the number of NHTSA complaints saw a decrease in these years, transmission issues still lingered.
 Ford worked diligently to address these problems, but the remnants of dissatisfaction still existed among some segments of Focus owners.

 The Worst Years: 2012, 2013, 2014